ffvoigt/minimal-mistakes-playground/_pages/setups.md

 - image_path: /assets/images/setups/mesoSPIM-Wyss-lowres.jpg
   alt: "Wyss mesoSPIM"
   title: "#3 - Advanced Lightsheet Imaging Center, Wyss Center, Geneva, Switzerland"
-  excerpt: 'The first mesoSPIM outside of Zurich saw first light as a Version 3 in March 2018.
-It is open to users from both academia and industry.'
+  excerpt: 'The first mesoSPIM outside of Zurich saw first light as a Version 4 in March 2018.
+It is open to users from both academia and industry.
+The facility also contains a CLARITY-optimized light-sheet microscope (COLM) for high-resolution imaging.'
   url: "https://www.wysscenter.ch/alice/"
   btn_label: "Link"
   btn_class: "btn--primary"